aciampaglia/aciampaglia.github.io/_pages/amafr.md

 ---
-layout: post
+layout: page
-title: Tutorial on PINN applied to fatigue
-date: 2024-05-22 08:57:00-0400
-description: Tutorial on PINN applied to fatigue
-tags: formatting jupyter
-categories: sample-posts
-giscus_comments: false
+permalink: /amafr/
+title: Advanced methodologies for the assesment of the fatigue response
+description: Materials for the master course "Design of lightweight and composite structures"
-related_posts: false
+nav: false
-featured: true
+nav_order: 5
 ---

 The doctoral course "Advanced methodologies for the assesment of the fatigue response" given to doctoral students at Politecnico di Torino covered